Note: For Litecoin or Bitcoin Cash please see Part II

-Did you just purchase bitcoin or litecoin from an ATM but are not seeing it in your wallet or on your web account?
+Did you just purchase bitcoin from an ATM but are not seeing it in your wallet or on your web account?
 This is one of the most frequent reasons our customers contact Athena support.
 In almost all cases, however, there is not anything to worry about.
 Sometimes transactions take longer to arrive or to confirm, or they do arrive but are not recognized by your destination.

 You can find out what is actually going on!